 - The Last of These Is Not Like the Others: As mentioned before, all previous system developers look somewhat geeky or professional.
 Cassius, on the other hand, dresses like a gangster.

-Other Side Characters
+Regional/Game Specific Side Characters

 Blue's older sister.
 Unlike her Jerkass of a brother, she is actually a kind and gentle young woman.
 She gives the player a Map in the Gen I games (and their remakes), and offers massages in the Gen II games (and their remakes).

 A little girl from Saffron City who not only loves mimicking people, but is also very good at it.

-- Distressed Dude: Shortly after he went to the Pokémon tower to pay his respects to the spirit of the Marowak that Team Rocket had killed earlier, Team Rocket shows up again, and takes him hostage inside.
+- Distressed Dude: Shortly after he went to the Pokémon Tower to pay his respects to the spirit of the Marowak that Team Rocket had killed earlier, Team Rocket shows up again, and takes him hostage inside.

 - Friend to All Living Things: He takes care of abandoned and orphaned Pokémon.
 Just look at the page image.
 Though it is implied that he wasn't always like that...

 - Papa Wolf: To the Pokémon in his orphanage.